what is phishing?

 What's going on?

 And so the confusion begins.
-Curious and worrying at the same time.
+Curious and maybe a little worrying at the same time.

 There must be some mistake, I haven't ordered anything.
 But what if someone else is using my account?
 How much am I being charged?
 What is it?
 Where's it going to be delivered?